tiredboffin/fffw/README.md

   - generate .h files with enums and structures for use in Ghidra scripts to load the image, and to name and identify specific code sections, functions, and constants (e.g., task IDs).
   - Note: Only the ARM portions of the image are included in the ELF.
 IBIS RX/RL78, video codecs, DSP, and AI chip code are not supported.
   - Note: The Linux subsystem can be extracted and later analyzed using various standard tools.

 - ffbt (unpublished): A CLI tool for researching Bluetooth functions.
   - ffbt app: emulate BLE functions of XApp and Camera Remote applications.
 This tool currently supports the following actions:
     - backup/restore user settings data
-    - sending "Take" and "Get" commands to the camera, which makes the camera to start the Wi-Fi access point.
+    - sending "Take", "Get", "Firmware Update" commands to the camera, which makes the camera to start the Wi-Fi access point.
     - trigger shutter
     - update (sync) geolocation and/or time
     - enable/disable and collect activity logs